FuelLabs/fuel-core/docs/developers/debugging.md

 Building and running debug builds of the Fuel client is done using Cargo.

 By default, when using the `cargo build` or `cargo run` commands, Cargo generates a debug build.
-This build is optimized for debugging and development purposes, and it includes debug symbols and minimal optimizations.
+This build is optimized for debugging and development purposes, including debug symbols and minimal optimizations.
 IDEs rely on debug builds to provide robust debugging features.

-The `cargo run` command is used to compile and execute the Fuel client application directly from source code.
+The `cargo run` command will compile and execute the Fuel client application directly from source code.
 When running `cargo run`, Cargo compiles the Fuel client, and runs the resulting binary.
 During development and debugging, this should be used instead of installing the client (`cargo install`) or running the executable directly.

 When building or running the Fuel client, it is recommended to pass the  `--all-features` flag to Cargo.
 This will instruct Cargo to compile the client with features such as P2P and the Relayer service.